604adrian/Emojification/README.md

 # Install
 To install Emojification, first download the package:
 <pre>npm install emojification</pre>
+Once you've installed it, you can start playing around with it almost immediately like so:
+<pre>npm run basic-cli</pre>
+This should prompt you for text input, and then produce corresponding emoji output, giving you a feeling for how the Emojification process works.

 # Usage
 Once you've installed Emojification, you can use it in your projects to quickly convert between text and emoji.
 Here is a basic example: